 - Greater Cincinnati "Tax Lawyer of the Year,” 2011

-- Listed as one of the Best Lawyers in America® for over the last 10 years
+- Listed as one of the Best Lawyers in America® for the last 18 years

 - Recognized by Law & Politics Media, Inc. as an Super Lawyer® and as one of the “Top 100 Lawyers in Ohio,” 2005

 2015, Recognized by Woodward/White as the "Lawyer of the Year" in Cincinnati for Trusts and Estates

 - Certified by the Ohio State Bar Association as a Specialist in Federal Taxation Law through December 31, 2017

 - St. Xavier High School, Board of Trustees, 1996-2003